+Some of the leading names in the financial industry released a letter to President Obama and Congress last week, urging them to take action to avoid the upcoming fiscal cliff.
+While the letter did not offer any specific solutions, it did underscore three truths about what it will take to save the U.S. economy.
 Writing on behalf of the Financial Services Forum, the leaders of Goldman Sachs, Bank of America, JP Morgan Chase and several other large financial institutions called for a bipartisan effort to address the U.S. budget deficit responsibly.
 There are two elements to this.
 The first is avoiding the draconian fiscal cliff of tax increases and budget cuts due to take effect next year.
 The second is to put in place long-term measures to bring the deficit down over time.

 The hard truthsHere are three truths about the budget crisis that the Financial Services Forum letter brings to the fore:

 - The solution lies in fiscal, not monetary policy.
 Current mortgage rates are already at record low levels -- and unfortunately, so are rates on savings accounts and other deposits.
 In any case, the Federal Reserve has gone about as far as it can in its attempt to stimulate the economy with low interest rates.
 The letter cites comments from Fed Chairman Ben Bernanke last month that confirmed that no amount of monetary policy could negate the damaging economic effects of the fiscal cliff.